o/gocarbon-gostatsd-grafana-docker/README.md

 ### Running

+Don't forget to change the hostname of Telegraf containers, and the Graphite hostname if you're running on a different host.

+    telegraf:
+      hostname: "luminary" # Don't forget to customize this one.
+      environment:
+        - GRAPHITE_URL=127.0.0.1:2003 # If you’re running separately, use the correct hostname or IP address.

 Run the following command to kick the containers

     # Give necessary permissions before running docker compose
     chmod -R a+rw storage/
     docker compose up -d

+### Running Telegraf separately in the different hosts

+There is a separate `docker-compose-telegraf.yml` file for running Telegraf in the different hosts.
+You should customize the hostname and Graphite URL in the environment variables.
+You also need to copy the `config/telegraf/telegraf.conf` file.
+You can run with the following:

+    docker compose -f docker-compose-telegraf.yml up -d

 ### Future ideas